MichLiang/michliang.github.io/musings.md

 4/10 | The Invisible Life of Addie Larue by V. E. Schwab

-  - France, 1714: a young woman makes a Faustian bargain to live forever and is cursed to be forgotten by everyone she meets.
+  - Set in France, 1714, a young woman makes a Faustian bargain to live forever and is cursed to be forgotten by everyone she meets.
   - I don't really feel like there was a plot in this book.
 The writing itself was quite lyrical, but I found it hard to get through.

 4/10 | The Song of Achilles by Madeline Miller

-  - Patroclus is an awkward young prince, exiled from his homeland after accidentally pushing a boy to death.
+  - The main character is a young prince who gets exiled from his homeland after accidentally pushing a boy to death.
 He meets Achilles soon after.
   - The beginning was very slow and I was a bit disappointed about how Patroclus wasn't portrayed as one of Achaeans’ most formidable warriors (Achilles' equal) like in the Iliad.
   - But the ending was great and I was pleasantly surprised with how the pace picked up.